airladon/FigureOne/docs/api/tutorials/intro.md

 #### Coordinate spaces

-FigureOne renders shapes in WebGL, text in Context2D and can even manipulate html elements as figure elements.
+FigureOne renders shapes in [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), text with the [HTML Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and can even manipulate html elements as figure elements.
 As WebGL is used most in FigureOne, it will be used as an example to introduce coorindate spaces and why they matter.

-WebGL is rendered in a html [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element.
+WebGL is rendered in a html [canvas](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element.

 The canvas element is defined in screen pixels.
-The WebGL view re-maps the canvas pixels to -1 to +1 coordinates in both the vertical and horizontal directions, independent on the aspect ratio of the canvas.
+WebGL re-maps the canvas pixels to -1 to +1 coordinates in both the vertical and horizontal directions, independent on the aspect ratio of the canvas.

 When the canvas aspect ratio is not a square, or it is more convenient to create a figure in a coordinate space not mapped between -1 to +1, then it is useful to have a separate figure space.
 In the example above, the figure space re-maps the GL space to 0 to 6 in the horizontal and 0 to 4 in the vertical.